-Check and clean the oil inlet and outlet orifices in hydraulic control module for dirt and contaminations.
+1. Check and clean the oil inlet and outlet orifices in hydraulic control module for dirt and contaminations.

-- Oil outlet orifice to the hydraulic control module lubrication system

-- 2. Oil inlet orifice to the oil pump

-- Install a NEW O-ring on oil filter cover.
+- 1. Oil outlet orifice to the hydraulic control module lubrication system - 2.
+Oil inlet orifice to the oil pump - 2.
+Install a NEW O-ring on oil filter cover.

-To ease assembly and prevent displacement of the O-ring during installation, slightly oil filter and O-ring, refer to following illustration.
+To ease assembly and prevent displacement of the O-ring during installation, apply a light coat of oil on the oil filter and O-ring, refer to following illustration.